gdbroman/broman.blog/_posts/2020/2020-05-08-dont-learn-to-code.md

 How much is not the point.
 But at least three sentences can be a good goal.
 You’ll probably surpass that, but it’s small enough to not be intimidating and give you writer’s block.

-If you do this, slowly but steadily you’ll clear up your thinking.
-Your mind will become stiller, sharper and more creative.
+If you do this, slowly but steadily you’ll clear up your thinking and your mind will become stiller, sharper and more creative.

 Good luck.